arjitkathuria/protractor_cucumber/README.md

 * Used proper coding practice, Like using of let and camel casing

-* Added Negative scenario for withdrawing more money than balance
+* Added Negative scenario for withdrawing more money than balance for a customer

 **What all dependencies used for this task?**
 -----